-HYPRES developed specialized electronics packaging expertise in Low-Temperature Systems (LTS) in order to integrate the unique digital superconductor electronics produced in its foundry.
-The lab pioneered and features several one-of-a-kind test capabilities developed for the diverse applications its integrated circuits are integrated into.
+HYPRES has developed specialized electronic packaging expertise in Low-Temperature Systems (LTS) to facilitate digital superconductor electronics.
+The lab pioneered and features several one-of-a-kind test capabilities developed exclusively for testing high-frequency circuits and components in a cryogenic environment.

 The “electronics packaging” team operates from a dedicated, specially equipped laboratory that supports development from 3D CAD drawings to fabrication and testing in a wide variety of cryogenic environments, including very low temperatures where thermal properties and electrical conductivities change dramatically.
 The team has access to a variety of specialized and custom equipment for low-temperature testing including a wide range of turbo pumps, leak detectors, low-pressure measurement devices, calibrated thermometers and temperature control systems, test cryostats and cryocoolers.

 HYPRES is known worldwide for its design and manufacturing capabilities and innovative and proprietary packaging for digital superconducting chips (pictured above integrated onto a unique four-stage 4K Pulse Tube cryocooler) and its multi-line High Temperature System (HTS), still very cold, leads that can be integrated into cryocoolers from virtually any manufacturer.

 • Low Heat Leak 10+ Gbps, 10-line output cable for 4K to 300K interconnects, such as digital output transmission

 Multi-pin LHe probe